ineiti/livequiz/README.md

 # TODO v2

 - bugs:
   - ui
     - certains boutons ne sont pas visibles
+    - on mobile devices, long answers are hidden partially
 - features
+  - update quizzes
   - re-arrange quizzes
-  - update quizzes
+  - add "delete" button to clean students
   - modes
     - exam mode: only once the admin switch is flicked will the students see if they answered correctly
     - live mode: after every question, students see if they answered correctly
       - updatable: students can update their questions
-    - modes are a combination of switches:
-      - students directly see if they answered correctly or not
-      - stop students from changing their answers

-# TODO v1

-- bugs:
-  - l'interface admin peut "perdre" des noms après le redémarrage du système
-    - probably due to clients only sending updates to questions
-    - -> on startup, should send "sendAllStats" in "getStats"
-  - when changing quiz, /admin still shows the attempts
-    - backend stores answers globally, instead of per-quiz
-  - on mobile devices, long answers are hidden partially
-- admin view:
-  - route to /student if it's not an admin
-  - add "delete" button to clean students
-- student view:
-  - loss of "answered" in the upper table of questions if questionnaire is reloaded
-  - color is missing in upper table of questions
-- correction view:
-  - route to /student if it's not an admin
-- quizzes:
-  - add possibility for a `~ /something/i` and `s/ *//g` to ignore case and delete all spaces
-- general
-  - admin can upload quizzes
-  - admin can choose which quizz is shown
-- backend
-  - accept directory for quizzes, and offer all .md files as quizzes
-    - store answers per quiz
-  - store user data on disk

 # CHANGELOG

-2024-05-04
+2024-05-06:
-- add breadcrumbs
+- edit quizzes

 2024-05-03:
 - self-chosen quizzes